Scientific Name

 How to Grow and Care

-Aloe is a very forgiving plant, and a well-grown plant can be quite beautiful.
+Aloe is a very forgiving plant.
 However, as with all succulents, Aloe must never be allowed to sit in stagnant water, and the plant should be carefully monitored to watch for signs of overwatering.
 Water generously in the summer and nearly cease watering in the winter.
 Do not let water stand in the rosettes.

 Aloes are not particularly fast-growing and will only rarely need repotting.
-However, repot plants that are tipping over their pots or have ceased growing in the spring.
-Use a fast-draining potting mix with one-third sand or pebbles.
-During repotting a larger plant, it is possible to divide the root ball carefully.
-Some kinds of Aloe will send off off-sets that can be potted independently.
+However, repot plants are tipping over their pots or have ceased growing in the spring.
+Use a fast-draining potting mix with one-third of sand or pebbles.
+When repotting a larger plant, dividing the root ball carefully is possible.
+Some kinds of Aloe will send off offsets that can be potted independently.

 See more at How to Grow and Care for Aloe.